 - Fourth grade students using Canva to create an "Instagram post" from the perspective of an inventor.

 - Fifth grade students coding Root robots to draw a shape and play a melody that they wrote.

 Beginning in 2015 students began receiving basic computer programming lessons during their technology lab time.
 The lab instructor utilizes curriculum from Code.org.
 The mission of this program is to provide every child the opportunity to learn about computer science.
 This curriculum helps students explore coding through the use of block coding games such as Coding with Angry Birds.
 Students explore the basic principles of computer programming by becoming familiar with algorithms, loops, debugging, conditional and more.
-Students can even begin to see the lines of code they've written.
+Students can even begin to see the lines of code they've written in languages like Python.

 Beginning in 2015 General Greene, with support of the PTA, began installing mounted interactive projectors in all Kindergarten through Fifth Grade classrooms.
 Currently all K-5 classroom are equipped with Epson Brightlink interactive projectors which allow teachers to turn their whiteboard into an interactive resource.
 Students and teachers can draw out math problems, annotate text and interact with any website without using the computer.
 The technology lab, the science lab, and the media center have Promethean interactive panels that perform similar functions as will as run additional apps.

 All student in Guilford County Schools are assigned a device.
 Kindergarten through third grade students are assigned an iPad with a keyboard.
 Fourth and fifth grade students are assigned a Chromebook.
 The device may travel to and from school with the student in order to complete assignments.
 Teachers will use these devices for instructional purposes.